csc8005-team-2/cluk-wms/README.md

 consists of useful objects used in the project.
 ## Used libraries
-Apart from Jersey, project makes use of MySQL/J Connector, javax.json package and Apache Commons Lang 3.
+Apart from Jersey, project makes use of MySQL/J Connector, javax.json package and Apache Common Lang 3.
 ## Contributions
 ### Backend
 Business logic of the backend was designed by #teambackend: